susanfung/inventory-management-system-r/README.md

 - next version
     * [ ] Recreate the system using React to eliminate the need for data import from a spreadsheet.

-If you like this project, please distribute it and star it for more people to see.
-Any suggestions and contributions are very welcomed.

-ALL RIGHTS RESERVED